 We want to ensure our businesses and community have access to important announcements, projects and resources.
 Check back throughout the year for updates and information.

-The Coffeyville Area Chamber of Commerce is dedicated to helping business in our community as well as making a positive impact on our community.
+The Coffeyville Area Chamber of Commerce is dedicated to making a positive impact on our community.
 The following are resources that provide helpful information you may need to navigate the impact of this virus on business, organizations, and families

-Current news & closing announcements (see a full list at the bottom of the page)
+Current Announcements (see a full list at the bottom of the page)

 Business & Employer Resources